 The IFF Principle means that the object of the sentence is true if the subject is true—and ONLY in that scenario.

 For example, take the statement, “The 49ers will win IF they score at least 20 points.”
 In this case I am saying that the scoring of 20 points would guarantee them a win.
 But I do not say that this is the only way to win in this case.
-Logically I am only guaranteeing the one statement (>20 points = 1 win), but not guaranteeing the reverse (<20 points = 0 wins).
+Logically I am only guaranteeing the one statement (20 points = 1 win), but not guaranteeing the reverse (less than 20 points = 0 wins).

 The IFF Principle in Scriptural Exegesis